metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 2. Your operating system version, detailed hardware and driver info
 3. hardware information on your network such as routers, modems, cables etc.
 4. Description of things you did prior to your problem.
-5. Make it short and to the point, nobody likes to read long posts.
+5. Make it short and to the point, nobody likes to read long posts!